petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 ### Indexer Registry

 !!! note
     For Liferay 7.4 Update/GA31+, the Indexer Registry configuration isn't available in the System Settings UI.
-It must be configured with a `.config` file.
+You must configure it with a `.config` file.

 **Configuration File:** `com.liferay.portal.search.configuration.IndexerRegistryConfiguration.config`

 Configure the buffering of index requests:

 **`buffered`**: Enable (the default) or disable the buffering of indexing requests.
-It's not recommended to disable buffering: more requests to Elasticsearch must be made, and index changes will not be rolled back when the database is rolled back.
+Disabling buffering is not recommended: more requests to Elasticsearch must be made, and index changes will not be rolled back when the database is rolled back.

 **`bufferedExecutionMode`**: Allow administrators to select a different `IndexerRequestBufferExecutor`, used to execute a `IndexerRequest`.
 One implementation of the executor is provided out of the box (_DEFAULT_).
 When a new `IndexerRequestBufferExecutor` implementation is deployed, one of the required properties is a `buffered.execution.mode`.
 This value can then be used in place of _DEFAULT_.